Erna Nixon Park

 Erna Nixon Park is a public park located on 1200 Evans Road, Melbourne, Florida.
 It contains a 3000 ft elevated boardwalk through a natural Florida hammock.
 The park contains ferns and old live oaks with hanging Spanish moss.
 It provides a natural habitat for several species of birds and small animals, such as the gopher tortoise and indigo snake.
 The park also hosts frequent events, such as the semi-annual Moonlight Stroll that takes place in the evening and includes live music.
 The park is named after Melbourne Village naturalist Erna Nixon (B: November 3, 1891).
+The park features three designated vistas and has a gazebo close to the start of the trail.

 The Erna Nixon Park Nature Center features exhibits of animal mounts and live small animals.

+A section of a boardwalk trail from Erna Nixon Park, in between Vista II and Vista III.